allizon/runlog_server/README.md

     * OR Import from Strava?
     * OR Add link to Strava?
     * Show "running totals" (hah hah)
+    * Export - I don't want to lose data from the volume (probably an amazon db service or something?)
+This should be fine as long as I don't go deleting volumes, but some sort of backup would be handy...
 * Oh shit, I probably need tests, huh...
+* minikube, kubectl - for local kubernetes stuff?

 ### DB
 ```